 The answer varies based on several factors.
 We can not give legal advice so you should speak to your attorney about possible protection provided by putting your child’s car in his/her own name.
 From an insurance standpoint, your auto insurer is potentially liable for any resident relative in your household, so as long as they are considered a resident of your household, they will affect your insurance.
 Also, Wisconsin law does not permit insurers or insureds to “exclude” any driver from your policy.
 Because of this, most companies will want to charge for you son or daughter as long as they live with you.
 Don’t think that just because they get a policy somewhere else that you will be able to take them and their higher rate off your policy.
 Some companies will put the young driver on a separate policy but this is usually for rating purposes but both policies will be with the same company.
 The main thing to keep in mind regardless is that the named insured must be the owner of the car.
 So if you do title the car to your child, be sure that they are added as a named insured on your policy or they get a separate policy in their name with the same company.
 There are several advantages of keeping everyone in the household with the same company including preferred rates, multi-car discounts, renewal discounts, claim free discounts as well as avoiding any question as to which company is to cover a given claim.
 For example, what if you both are with different companies but Jr is driving a friends car or even one of yours and causes an accident.
 In that case you will most likely be dealing with both companies which will definitely complicate things.

-How do I find out what this insurance word/term means?
+How do I find out the basics of insurance?

 On our farm we have a modified vehicle just for hauling (manure/haylage/silage/grain) on our farm.
 Can this go on our farmowners policy or do we need a business auto policy.